aa3025/photogallery/README.md

     pip install pillow-heif --no-binary :all:
     pip install rawpy --no-binary :all:
     ```
-    *Note: If you encounter build errors, ensure `libheif` and `libraw` are correctly installed via Homebrew (or your Linux package manager) and that Xcode Command Line Tools are installed on macOS.*
+    *Note: If you encounter build errors, ensure the system-level dependencies from step 2 are correctly installed.*

 ## Configuration